GlasslabGames/nameBasedXml.scala/README.md

 > a match { case <a><b/></a> => () }
 > ```

+### Pattern matching

+This approach does not support XML pattern matching.

 ## Alternative approach

 XML initialization can be implemented in a special string interpolation as `xml"<x/>"` .
 The pros and cons of these approaches are list in the following table: